-Greek Macros: The upward trend of the Greek economy continued in the first quarter of 2019, with GDP growing by a 1,3%, compared to the corresponding period of 2018, mainly driven by higher exports of services, private sector investments, as well as increased private consumption.
-On the other hand, an increase in imports and a decrease in exports of goods, limited a further upward performance.
+Greek Macros: The upward trend of the Greek economy continued in the second quarter of 2019, with GDP growing by a 0,8%, compared to the corresponding period of 2018 (GDP increase in the first half of 2019 was 1,9%), mainly driven by higher exports of goods and services, private sector investments, as well as increased private consumption.
+On the other hand, an increase in imports of goods and services, limited a further upward performance.